skarfr/yii2-compare-behavior/README.md

 # Yii2 Compare behavior
-With this behavior, you will be able to compare 2 objects from the same class
+This Yii2 behavior, can help you to compare all fields between 2 objects from the same class.

 ### Installation
 Attach the behavior to your model class: